awslabs/amazon-msk-config-detector/README.md

     4. segment.bytes
 5. Provides recommended per broker partition count and current partition count per broker to identify any partition imbalance.
 6. Provides information about the disk usage per broker to identify any disk usage imbalance.
-8. This tool is designed to work with MSK [**provisioned**](https://docs.aws.amazon.com/msk/latest/developerguide/msk-create-cluster.html) clusters and supports **PlainText** and **SASL/SCRAM** [authentication](https://docs.aws.amazon.com/msk/latest/developerguide/kafka_apis_iam.html).
+8. This tool is designed to work with Amazon MSK [**provisioned**](https://docs.aws.amazon.com/msk/latest/developerguide/msk-create-cluster.html) clusters and supports **PlainText** and **SASL/SCRAM** [authentication](https://docs.aws.amazon.com/msk/latest/developerguide/kafka_apis_iam.html).
 7. Generates a report in the output directory.

 ## How to use the tool
-1. Download this git repository on a client machine that has network connectivity with the VPC of the MSK cluster.
+1. Download this git repository on a client machine that has network connectivity with the VPC of the Amazon MSK cluster.
-2. **Follow below steps if you are using SASL/SCRAM authentication for MSK**
+2. **Follow below steps if you are using SASL/SCRAM authentication for Amazon MSK**
 * Install [Openssl](https://www.openssl.org/)

 * For Windows: download and install Openssl on your client machine: [Openssl](https://wiki.openssl.org/index.php/Binaries).